Skip to content

 How to Enable Voice Access on Windows 11 Sign-In

-You clear a printer queue in Windows 11 by stopping the Print Spooler service, deleting the pending print jobs, and then restarting the service.
+You clear a printer queue in Windows 11 by stopping and restarting the Print Spooler service after deleting stuck print jobs.

-A printer queue is a holding area for documents sent to your printer; when a job gets stuck, it blocks all subsequent printing.
+The printer queue acts as a temporary holding area for documents sent to your printer.
+When a single print job freezes or encounters an error, it can block all subsequent documents from printing.

 ⚡ Quick Answer